Picovoice/rhino/README.md

 ### Android

 Rhino provides a binding for Android using JNI.
-It can be initialized using.
+It can be initialized using:

 ```java
     final String modelFilePath = ... // It is available at lib/common/rhino_params.pv